jg-rp/liquid/docs/migration.md

-This is the documentation for the latest version of Python Liquid.
+This is the documentation for the latest version of Python Liquid ([GitHub](https://github.com/jg-rp/liquid)).
 Python Liquid strives for 100% compatibility with [Shopify/liquid](https://github.com/Shopify/liquid), the reference implementation.

 [Python Liquid2](https://github.com/jg-rp/python-liquid2), a Python implementation of Liquid2, is an alternative Liquid template engine that deliberately deviates from [Shopify/liquid](https://github.com/Shopify/liquid) in its syntax and rendering behavior.